scarlatti/roseingrave/README.md

 }
 ```

+The `"owner"` field is required and should be the email of the person to give
+ownership of each created spreadsheet.

 Each field will create a row above the bars section, with the exception of the
 two following special fields: